 Types of closings

-The various closing options can be categorized into four main types of closings ranging from traditional, paper-intensive closings to completely digital eClosings—known as remote online notary (RON) eClosings.
+The various closing options can be categorized into 4 main types of closings ranging from traditional, paper-intensive closings to completely digital eClosings—known as remote online notary (RON) eClosings.
 By offering multiple closing options, title companies can customize their offerings to meet client expectations and deliver a closing experience tailored to each individual client.

 - Traditional “wet” closing: Traditional closings are typically held in-person at the office of a neutral third party, such as the title company office or escrow company.
 Documents are signed using wet signatures (as opposed to digital signatures) on 100% paper documents.